syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Changing group header appearance when expanding

-Background color of the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) can be changed while expanding the particular group with the help of Converter as like below code example.
+To change the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) appearance like `BackgroundColor` of view while expanding the particular group with the help of Converter as like below code example.

 {% tabs %}
 {% highlight xaml %}